 He is also the host of the Beyond Networking podcast, which features legendary guests like Seth Godin, Shama Hyder, Julian Treasure, and Heather Monahan.

 Russ Miller has been playing the bass professionally, both live and in the studio, since the 1970s.
 He has written for, played with, produced, and recorded songs with a variety of artists.
-From California to New York, from small clubs to large theaters, his work covers genres that include classic rock, hard rock, and top-40, to name a few.
+From California to New York, from small clubs to large theaters, Miller's bands have performed original and cover tunes in genres that include classic rock, hard rock, and top-40, to name a few.

 Professionally, Russ Miller, Ph.D., is a Distinguished Professor of Computer Science at SUNY-Buffalo.
 A Fellow of the IEEE (Institute of Electrical and Electronics Engineers) and member of the European Academy of Sciences, Miller has published hundreds of original scientific papers, a number of which were responsible for new advances in modern computer algorithms and architectures, as well as revolutionary work in the design of new and life-saving medications.